-This is the first post in a series about how marketers are leveraging Trifacta, authored by Trifacta’s VP of Marketing, Will Davis.
+This is the first post in a series about how marketers are leveraging Trifacta Data Engineering Cloud.
 In this post, we discuss how Trifacta is being used for marketing data onboarding.

-As a marketer with nearly 20 years of experience, I’ve seen a lot of change to the field.
 In recent years, nothing has endured quite like data-driven marketing—using data effectively has become the status quo for modern marketers, and that expectation is only expanding to include more sophisticated analysis.
-Meanwhile, the data itself has gotten bigger.
-The complexity of this data has increased.
+Meanwhile, the data itself has gotten bigger and more complex.
 And marketers must be able work with it faster than ever to keep pace with the speed of marketing activity and deliverables to sales organizations.
-As a marketing leader, ensuring that I have the right resources to tackle data will continue to inform the structure of my teams.
+Ensuring that you have the right resources to tackle data will continue to inform the structure of your teams.

 Data Onboarding: The Hidden Burden Amongst Marketers